bishal784411/John-Torrens-image/_pages/resume.md

 - Consistently high teaching evaluations over a 10-year period.
 - Winner of the prestigious Meredith Teaching Award.
 - Named Deputy Department Chair in 2018
-- Curriculum lead on a $10M SBA grant to develop and deliver the Boots2Business Curriculum, a 8-week online course and a 2-day workshop that teaches transitioning military service members Delivered to over 40,000 service members since 2013.
+- Curriculum lead on a $10M SBA grant to develop and deliver the Boots2Business Curriculum, an 8-week online course and a 2-day workshop that teaches transitioning military service members Delivered to over 40,000 service members since 2013.

-## Executive Director and Chief Business Development Officer at Sprout Therapy Group (Syracuse, Rochester, and Yorktown Heights) -- August 2020 to Present
+## Executive Director & Chief Business Development Officer at Sprout Therapy Group (Syracuse, Rochester, and Yorktown Heights) -- August 2020 to Present

 - P&L responsibility for the combined companies, growing profitably from $2M in 2021 to $10M in 2022.
 - Developed the M&A strategy in consultation with the executive team and key financial stakeholders.
 - Create a pipeline of targets and manage the deal flow, including initial outreach and screening/evaluation or targets.
 - Closed acquisitions of Connections Family Centered Therapies and Step by Step Developmental Center within 5 months of letter of intent.
-- Managed the transaction process, including term sheets and deal points, letters of intent, valuation position, point of contact for negotiating the deal, leading due diligence, managing the work of external consultants such as accountants and lawyers, developing definitive purchase agreements.
+- Managed the transaction process, including term sheets and deal points, letters of intent, valuation position, point of contact for negotiating the deal, leading due diligence, managing the work of external consultants such as accountants and lawyers, and developing definitive purchase agreements.
 - Led the financial and cultural integration of acquisitions into Sprout Therapy Group.
 - Led the application process with NYSED for approval as a Special Class Integrated Setting, adding 3 classrooms and over $1M in annual revenue.
-- Designed new location in Liverpool and led the opening of new administrative offices, outpatient clinic and integrated preschool.
+- Designed a new location in Liverpool and led the opening of new administrative offices, an outpatient clinic, and an integrated preschool.

-## Investor \& Board Member at Saluber MD (Milan, Italy \& Encino, CA) -- October 2018 to March 2020
+## Investor & Board Member at Saluber MD (Milan, Italy & Encino, CA) -- October 2018 to March 2020

 - Early-stage investor and assisted in seed round of $10M.
-- Consulted on design and development team for the COR X, a medical smartwatch undergoing FDA review.
+- Consulted on the design and development team for the COR X, a medical smartwatch undergoing FDA review.
 - Developed business plan for Series A capital raise of $25M.
 - Developed a pipeline of high-quality prospects consisting of large aggregators of patients.
 - Led project teams on strategic partnerships with several large companies such as PartnerRE and Luxotica.